GovReady/continuous-ato-kit/README.md

 	  }
 	}

-The test stage then sends information about the build to the **Compliance Server** using the GovReady-Q Compliance App's API. `withCredentials` is a Jenkins command that pulls credentials (see above) into environment variables.
+The test stage then sends information about the build to the **Compliance Server** using the GovReady-Q Compliance App’s API. `withCredentials` is a Jenkins command that pulls credentials (see above) into environment variables.
 Within `withCredentials`, two API calls are made:

-1. The first API call sends the build machine's hostname, as returned by the Unix `hostname` command, and stores it in the Compliance App's `project.file_server.hostname` data field.
+1. The first API call sends the build machine’s hostname, as returned by the Unix `hostname` command, and stores it in the Compliance App’s `project.file_server.hostname` data field.

-2. The second API call sends the saved test results from the temporary file and stores it in the Compliance App's `project.file_server.login_message` data field.
+2. The second API call sends the saved test results from the temporary file and stores it in the Compliance App’s `project.file_server.login_message` data field.
 (TODO: Change the field name.)

 #### Further Steps (TODO)